volusion/element/README.md

 - Run `npm run develop` in the terminal to start the dev site.
 - Run `npm run build` to generate the static files in the `public/` directory.
-- Run `npm run serve` to view the built files.
+- Run `npm run serve` to view the built files. _cannot be running `npm run develop` at the same time_

 ### Deploying

-After committing the source code to `master`, run `npm run build` to generate the compiled code in the `public` directory.
-Switch to the `gh-pages` branch and copy the code from `public` into the root of the directory.
-Commit and push the changes to Github.
+Run `npm run deploy`.
+This builds the files and pushes them to the `gh-pages` branch for automagical deployment.

 _based on the starter from [here](https://github.com/codebushi/gatsby-starter-dimension)_